 Meet homeschooled 7 year old Aidan and 11 year old Nadia as they travel across the USA in their family’s RV.
-This is the first book in the series, set in Arizona; each book covers a different American state.
+First book in this series, set in Arizona; each book covers a different American state.

 Schooled* by Gordon Korman

-Cap Anderson is rather unusual; he grew up on a farm commune and was homeschooled by his hippy grandma.
+Cap Anderson is rather unusual; farm commune raised and homeschooled by his hippy grandma.
 Unfortunately, while his grandma is in hospital, after falling out of a fruit tree, Capricorn has to stay with a foster family and attend the local middle school.
-Now he’s running for class president – will he always be considered just a weird nerd or will he be accepted as the greatest president in the history of the school?
+Now, running for class president, will he always be considered just a weird nerd?
+Or, will he be accepted as the greatest president in the history of the school?